dockette/nginx/README.md

     dockette/nginx:latest
 ```

-Pass `dhparam2048.pem` is optional, if it is not provided container makes it by self (it takes lo-ooo-ng time).
+Pass `dhparam2048.pem` is optional, if it is not provided container use default one.

 ## Site configuration